Low-rank approximation for multiscale PDEs: Introduction

-If we obtain the truncated SVD of the matrix $\mathsf{G}^\eps$ by starting with a {\em full} SVD, the resulting algorithms would be impractical because of the large dimension of the matrix and the expense of preparing and storing the full matrix $\mathsf{G}^\eps$ and of computing its SVD.
+If we obtain the truncated SVD of the matrix $\mathsf{G}^\eps$ by starting with a {\em full} SVD, the resulting algorithms would be impractical because of the large dimension of the matrix and the expense of preparing and storing the full matrix $\mathsf{G}^\eps$ and computing its SVD.
 Several new linear algebra solvers take a quite different approach.
-Instead of accessing the full matrix, these new solvers merely require matrix-vector products to be computed, involving this matrix and several randomly selected vectors (typically vectors with Gaussian i.i.d. entries).
-Translated to PDE solver setting, these matrix-vector multiplications amount to computing numerical solutions to the PDEs with some random source terms, a task that may be practical if the number of such operations required is modest.
+Instead of accessing the full matrix, these new solvers merely require computation of matrix-vector products, involving the target matrix and several randomly selected vectors (typically vectors with Gaussian i.i.d. entries).
+Translated to the PDE solver setting, these matrix-vector multiplications amount to computing numerical solutions to PDEs with some random source terms, a task that may be practical if the number of such operations required is modest.
 The randomized SVD (rSVD) approach is one method of this type.
 It is equipped with a thorough analysis and achieves optimality in terms of computational efficiency.
 We make use of this method in the techniques described in the remainder of this article.

 The main theme of our article, then, is the use of randomized SVD solvers to exploit the low-rank features of multiscale PDEs.
 We will describe two strategies both of which are divided into ``offline" and ``online" stages.
 The offline stage sees the preparation of either the solution space or the boundary-to-boundary map used in the domain decomposition, while the online stage singles out the specific solution for the given source $f$.
 The two strategies are described in Section~\ref{sec:learning_basis} and~\ref{sec:Schwarz}, respectively.
 In Section~\ref{sec:manifold}, we present the nonlinear extension utilizing manifold learning algorithms for reconstructing the low-rank features of the solution manifold.
 Prior to these discussions, we describe in Section~\ref{sec:models} two algorithm classes --- asymptotic preserving and numerical homogenization --- for identifying the asymptotic limits of multiscale problems.
 As examples, we use the multiscale radiative transfer equation (RTE) and the elliptic equation with rough media.
 Section~\ref{sec:framework} explores the two main elements of our approaches: the numerical low-rank feature of multiscale PDEs and the randomized SVD solver for efficient reconstruction of low-rank operator/spaces.
 We conclude with a discussion of future work in Section~\ref{sec:conclusion}.